Waterloo campaign peace negotiations: The Policy of the Duke of Wellington — No hope of peace until Louis XVIII is restored

 While Wellington was in conference with the French Commissioners, Louis XVIII's Cambray Proclamation of 28 June arrived, which conceded many of the points which concerned the Commissioners.
-However they objected to some paragraphs, which excluded some named individuals form being in the Kings presence, the intention to punish those who had colluded to restore the Emperor, and for the recall of the old Houses of Legislature.
+However they objected to some paragraphs, which excluded some named individuals from being in the King's presence, the intention to punish those who had colluded to restore the Emperor, and for the recall of the old Houses of Legislature.
 Wellington agreed to send a letter to Talleyrand (who had countersigned the Proclamation) outlining their concerns.

 The Commissioners inquired if they could form a regency government under Napoleon II and if that would satisfy the Coalition or perhaps a government under some other member of the imperial family.
 Wellington made it clear that he would not slow his rate of advance on Paris and no other constitutional arrangement other than the restoration of Louis XVIII was acceptable to the Coalition.
 Wellington gave a detailed account of his discussion with the Commissioners in his dispatch on 2 July to Earl Bathurst British Secretary of State for War and the Colonies.

 On the night of 29 June, Blücher ordered an attack on Aubervilliers.
 Before the attack commenced, Blücher was joined by Wellington, who communicated to him the proposals which had been made by the French Commissioners.
 Being already engaged in an important operation, he could not consent to suspend hostilities; and the two Commanders agreed that, as long as Napoleon remained in Paris, they could not arrest their operations without insisting upon his being delivered up to them.
 Accordingly, the Duke wrote a letter immediately to the Commissioners to this effect.